Secure disposal/recycling of a defective hardware¶

 To prevent security issues in erasing software for hardware reuse or disposal/recycling of a device, customer must perform disposal in such a fashion to ensure that stored data is neither readable nor restorable.

-For concrete guidelines follow the steps described in the documentation of the corresponding devices (IEDs, Hardware the IEM Pro&V / IEVD is running on) and the documentation of the underlying software (IEM Pro / IEMV / IEVD).
+For concrete guidelines follow the steps described in the documentation of the corresponding devices (IE Devices, Hardware the IEM Pro&V / IEVD is running on) and the documentation of the underlying software (IEM Pro / IEMV / IEVD).

 General steps for Secure disposal